primer/react/docs/content/getting-started.md

 ## TypeScript

-Primer Components includes TypeScript support with no additional `@types` package necessary.
-You will need to install `@types/styled-components` and `@types/react` if you import either of those packages.
+Primer Components includes TypeScript support and ships with its own typings.
+You will need to install `@types/styled-components` and `@types/react` if you import either of those packages directly, as normal.

 Once installed, you can import components and their prop type interfaces from the `@primer/components` package: